Numerical analysis for saddle dynamics of some semilinear elliptic problems: Numerical experiments

-\textbf{Example 1: One-dimensional case.} We adopt the example in \cite[Chapter 8]{xie05}, which is model (\ref{elliptic}) with $d=1$ and $f(u)=u^4-10u^2$.
-We test the performance of the scheme (\ref{app}) under $\tau=10^{-3}$, $h=\pi/5000$, $v_0=\sin x$ and different $u_0$ in Fig. \ref{fig1}, which shows that the method successfully converges to two different saddle points.
-The $\|F(u_h(T))\|_{l^\infty}$ for cases (a)--(d) are $[1.40,2.20,2.88,2.88]\times 10^{-3}$, respectively, and the first two smallest eigenvalues of the Hessian at $u_h(T)$ are $[-111.27,0.02]$ for cases (a)--(b) and $[-140.92, 2.86]$ for cases (c)--(d), indicating that the scheme (\ref{app}) provides accurate approximations to index-1 saddle points and preserves their indexes.
+\textbf{Example 1: One-dimensional case.} We first adopt the example in \cite{xie05}, which corresponds to model (\ref{elliptic}) with $d=1$ and $f(u)=u^4-10u^2$.
+We test the performance of the scheme (\ref{app}) under $\tau=10^{-3}$, $h=\pi/5000$, $v_0=\sin x$ and different $u_0$ in Fig. \ref{fig1} (a)--(b), which shows that the method successfully converges to two different saddle points from two different initial guesses.
+The $\|F(u_h(T))\|_{l^\infty}$ for cases (a)--(b) are $[3.50, 7.00]\times 10^{-4}$, respectively, and the first two smallest eigenvalues of the Hessian at $u_h(T)$ are $[-111.27,0.02]$ for case (a) and $[-0.27, 7.64]$ for case (b), indicating that the scheme (\ref{app}) preserves the indexes of saddle points.

+We also pick $f(u)=4.1^2 \sin u$ based on the suggestions at the bottom of Remark \ref{rem33}, under which the hypothesis for the index-preservation issue in Corollary \ref{cor1} is valid.
+We select the same parameters as above, and different initial values $u_0$ are used in Fig. \ref{fig1} (c)--(d), which demonstrates that the method successfully converges to two different index-1 saddle points from two distinct initial guesses.
+The $\|F(u_h(T))\|_{l^\infty}$ for cases (c)--(d) are $[1.10, 0.30]\times 10^{-3}$, respectively, and the first two smallest eigenvalues of the Hessian at $u_h(T)$ are $[-0.23, 16.37]$ for case (c) and $[-1.49, 3.52]$ for case (d), again indicating that the scheme (\ref{app}) preserves the indexes of saddle points.

-To test the convergence rates, the reference solution is computed with $\tau=10^{-4}$ and $h=\pi/10000$, and we fix $\tau =10^{-4}$ when testing temporal convergence and $h=\pi/10000$ when testing temporal convergence.
-Tables \ref{conv1}--\ref{conv} demonstrate first and second order accuracy in time and space, respectively, confirming theoretical predictions.
+To test the convergence rates, the reference solution is computed with $\tau=10^{-4}$ and $h=\pi/10000$.
+We fix $\tau =10^{-4}$ and select different $h$ to test the spatial convergence, and we fix $h=\pi/10000$ and select different $\tau$ when testing the temporal convergence.
+Tables \ref{conv1}--\ref{conv2} demonstrate the first and second order accuracy in time and space, respectively, confirming theoretical predictions.

 \textbf{Example 2: Two-dimensional case.} We consider model (\ref{elliptic}) with $d=2$ and $f(u)=u^3$ or $u^5$, which corresponds to the Lane-Emden equation.
 We test the performance of the scheme (\ref{app}) under $\tau=10^{-3}$, $h=\pi/200$, $v_0=\sin x_1 \sin x_2$ and different $f(u)$ in Fig. \ref{fig2}, which shows that the method successfully converges to the target saddle point.
-The $\|F(u_h(T))\|_{l^\infty}$ for cases (a)--(b) are $[3.79, 7.25]\times 10^{-3}$, respectively, and the first two smallest eigenvalues of the Hessian at $u_h(T)$ are $[-2.09,2.09]$ for case (a) and $[-4.66, 1.73]$ for case (b), indicating that the scheme (\ref{app}) provides accurate approximations to index-1 saddle points and preserves their indexes.
+The $\|F(u_h(T))\|_{l^\infty}$ for cases (a)--(b) are $[5.13, 9.67]\times 10^{-3}$, respectively, and the first two smallest eigenvalues of the Hessian at $u_h(T)$ are $[-2.09,2.09]$ for case (a) and $[-4.66, 1.73]$ for case (b), indicating that the scheme (\ref{app}) preserves the indexes of saddle points.